mszep/pandoc_resume/resume.md

 ### Sophos - Burlington, MA
 **Technical Support Engineer**; 7/2010 — 1/2011

-  * Developed support tools and procedures for new products, migrated existing tools to work with new products
+  * Developed support tools and procedures for new products
-  * Provided customers with SQL and VB scripts based on specific needs to supplement software functionality
   * Worked to discover and resolve bugs and defects
   * Completed a variety of testing to recreate and resolve customer issues
   * Implemented enterprise-level software solutions in many environments from